• Blog

 After the deep clean, it’s time to etch the concrete.

-Muriatic Acid is a very powerful chemical and needs to be used with extreme caution and with proper safety equipment.
+Muriatic acid is a very powerful chemical and needs to be used with extreme caution and proper safety equipment.

 I used splash-proof goggles, a mask, gloves, and rain boots to protect my skin.
 In order to apply the chemicals to the concrete, I used a basic sprayer (like the ones you find for spraying weed killer or insecticide in your yard).

-To add the muriatic acid, follow the instructions on the bottle to add it to water in my plastic sprayer.
-Then sprayed it over the concrete patio and let it sit for 5-10 minutes.
+To add the muriatic acid, follow the instructions on the bottle to add it to water in the plastic sprayer.
+Then spray it over the concrete patio and let it sit for five to 10 minutes.
 After the acid sits, rinse it off gently with water from a normal hose.
 No spray attachment is needed.

 Do I need to prime concrete before painting?